Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Generalized groves of neural additive models

 Statistical interactions have been studied extensive in the exist literature \cite{sorokina2008detecting,tsang2018neural,tsang2020does}.
 For simplicity, suppose there are two groups: $\*x$ can be split into two components $\*x_U$ and $\*x_V$, with $U \cup V = D$ and $U \cap V = \emptyset$, where $D = \{1, \dots, p\}$.
 Extending it to multiple groups is straightforward.
 Our goal is to test whether a function is additively separable. \begin{definition} We say a function $f$ with $D$ is strictly additive separable for $U$ and $V$ if

-for some functions $g$ and $h$, $U \cup V = D$, and $U \cap V = \emptyset$. \end{definition} Our goal is to identify these two groups.
+for some functions $g$ and $h$, $U \cup V = D$, and $U \cap V = \emptyset$. \end{definition} We wish to identify these two groups.
 Both groups have a variety of features and exhibit complex interrelationships, which presents a challenge.
-In order to simplify the procedure, we focus on pairwise features $x_i$ and $x_j$ and examine whether there are direct interactions between them.
-That is, without loss of generality, we wish to know if $x_i \in U$ and $x_j \in V$, where $U \cap V = \emptyset$.
+To simplify the procedure, we focus on pairwise features $x_i$ and $x_j$ and examine whether there are direct interactions between them.
+That is, we wish to know if $x_i \in U$ and $x_j \in V$, where $U \cap V = \emptyset$.
 Unfortunately, $U$ and $V$ are unknown in advance.
 To avoid explicitly requiring information for $U$ and $V$, we generalize the idea to allow duplicates for both $U$ and $V$. \begin{definition} We say a function $f$ with $D$ is additive separable for $U$ and $V$ if

 for some functions $g$ and $h$, $U \cup V = D$, and $U$ and $V$ are not necessarily disjoint. \end{definition} Clearly, additive separability covers strictly additive separability.
 Without knowing $U$ and $V$, this generalization allows us to reconsider larger sets $D \setminus i$ and $D \setminus j$, which cover $U$ and $V$.
 In addition, the following theorem can be easily verified. \begin{theorem}[Additive Separability Theorem] Suppose $f$ with $D$ can be split into two disjoint sets $U, V$ with $i \in U$ and $j \in V$, then $f$ is additive separable for $D \setminus i$ and $D \setminus j$ if and only if $f$ is strictly additive separable for $U$ and $V$. \end{theorem} \begin{proof} If $f$ is separable for $D \setminus i$ and $D \setminus j$, then exists functions $g$ and $h$ such that